-Primary reason Please explain F Row L Risks exist, but no substantive impact anticipated Gas and power sales are the most important components in our supply chain, both of which are reliant to varying degrees on the availability of water for their operations.
-As such, an inherent risk of water-related supply interruption exists.
-This risk is however not substantive as we purposely procure power from multiple generators in the open market, while gas is purchased from various sources including international supply contracts.
+Primary Please explain reason Row Risks exist, Gas and power sales are the most important components in our supply chain, both of which are reliant to varying degrees on the availability of water for their operations.
+As such, an inherent risk 1 but no of water-related supply interruption exists.
+This risk is however not substantive as we purposely procure power from multiple generators in the open market, while gas is purchased from various substantive sources including international supply contracts.
 This flexibility reduces our exposure to water-related risks.
-Water related risks also exist in the supply chains of other services and products we procure.
-Identification of high-risk suppliers occur through our comprehensive supply chain risk management programme including the use of EcoVadis and, to date, no suppliers have been found to have substantive water-related risks.
-High risk and tier 0 suppliers are asked to complete an EcoVadis assessment every two years or when a contract is renewed, which enables us to re-evaluate risk and, where necessary, implement measures to reduce that risk.
+Water related risks also exist in the supply chains of other services and products we impact procure.
+Identification of high-risk suppliers occur through our comprehensive supply chain risk management programme including the use of EcoVadis and, to date, no suppliers have been found anticipated to have substantive water-related risks.
+High risk and tier 0 suppliers are asked to complete an EcoVadis assessment every two years or when a contract is renewed, which enables us to re- evaluate risk and, where necessary, implement measures to reduce that risk.